 Just as entertaining was the Everton fan that ran onto the pitch and evaded the police as they attempted to nab him.

-But the law nearly always gets its man and a huge cheer erupted when a determined bobby brought the man down with a rugby tackle.
+But the law always gets its man and a huge cheer erupted when a determined bobby brought the man down with a rugby tackle.

 A week later I went to my very first football match, Gillingham v York, with classmate Stephen Browning.
-Travelling there and back in his Dad’s white van was more exciting than the game, which ended 0-0.
+Travelling there and back in his Dad’s white van was more memorable than the game, which ended 0-0.

 A second match quickly followed, that I attended with Kevin and his Mum – a friendly between Chatham Town and a celebrity XI.
 Jeremy Bulloch of TV’s The Newcomers is the only person I recall, as his name’s similarity to a rude word made him unforgettable.